 If a report involves a member of the staff, who themselves have been involved in an incident, a written report must be made as soon as possible, but no more than four hours after the incident.
 Similarly, if a staff member witnesses an incident, it must also be reported, in writing, within that same time requirement.
-If a child or a child's parent or guardian should make a report to a member of the staff, this must be reported, in writing, on the same day or within 12 hours.
+If a child or a child's parents/guardian or guardian should make a report to a member of the staff, this must be reported, in writing, on the same day or within 12 hours.
 Should someone hear of an incident involving someone else on staff, this must be reported within 24 hours.
 All reports should be made to the director.
-The director will develop and maintain written procedures for addressing any suspected incident of child abuse or neglect, which includes, but is not limited to, ensuring that allegedly abusive or neglectful staff member does not work directly with the children until the Department of Children and Families investigation is completed and for such further time as EEC requires.
+The director will develop and maintain written procedures for addressing any suspected incident of child abuse or neglect, which includes, but is not limited to, ensuring that allegedly abusive or neglectful staff member does not work directly with the children until the Department of Children and Families investigation is completed and for as much additional time as EEC requires.

-If the director is absent from the Center, the report shall be made to the director's designee, Scott LaRosee.
-The person receiving the report will inform the executive director, Michael Grossman, immediately but no later than 24 hours of receipt.
+If the director is absent from the Center, the report shall be made to the assistant director or the director's designee.
+The person receiving the report will inform the executive director, Michael Grossman, immediately but no later than 24 hours after receipt.